 How do the enclave attest each others?
 How do you ensure that an application enclave is certain that it is communicating with a correct enclave and not a malicious one trying to impersonate Aurora?

 Authors' reply: Thank you.
-SGX's local attestation is used to achieve it, as stated in II-B "Software Guard eXtension".
+SGX's local attestation is used to achieve it, as stated in II-A "Software Guard eXtension".

 How does Aurora ensure that it is communicating with a valid enclave and not a malicious one trying to impersonate an application?